Cixi Zhejiang, China Travel Guide

 Always assume cross-contamination in busy kitchens, especially for severe allergies.
 Inform staff repeatedly.

-Point to ingredients you cannot consume on a menu.
+Point to ingredients it's not possible to consume on a menu.

 Capture the atmosphere of Cixi's traditional restaurants and noodle shops.